 Yew Chung Shanghai International School (YCIS) ((pending)

-Adapted Curriculum based on National Curriculum for England/IGCSEs/IB Diploma; ages 2-18; co-ed; day; independent; privately owned; 2,350 pupils
+Adapted National Curriculum for England/ IGCSE/ IB Diploma; ages 2-18; co-ed; day; independent; privately owned; 2,350 students

 Originally founded in Hong Kong, the Yew Chung network of international kindergartens, schools,and colleges has locations in Hong Kong, mainland China and the Silicon Valley in California.
-Five campuses in Puxi and Pudong, in the south-western area of Shanghai, providing a bilingual environment (an international and a Chinese teacher in each class) and a strong Chinese language and culture programme.
+The school has five campuses in Puxi and Pudong, in the south-western area of Shanghai, providing a bilingual environment (an international and a Chinese teacher in each class) and a strong Chinese language and culture programme.
 Over 50 different nationalities represented, and accredited by the Council of International Schools (CIS) and the North Eastern Association of Schools and Colleges (NEASC).